Surplus staffing support for a reduction in staffing entitlement

 If we approve a surplus staffing application, it will add the following, as necessary, to the school’s staffing entitlement:

 - Full-time teacher equivalents (FTTEs)

 - Middle management allowance (MMA)

-Follow these steps if we've notified you that it's likely you will have a staffing entitlement reduction:
+Follow these steps (explained below) if we've notified you that it's likely you will have a staffing entitlement reduction: